mui/material-ui/docs/src/pages/customization/transitions/transitions.md

 ## Custom duration

-You can change some of the durations by providing a number.
+You can change some or all of the duration values, or provide your own (for use in the `create()` helper).
+This example uses the default values which are in milliseconds.
+You only need to provide the keys you wish to change or add a value for.

 ```js
 const theme = createMuiTheme({